-As we go past the mid of 2019, it is time to ask the big question to ourselves, again – Should I Rent or Buy a Home in South Bay?
+As we start 2020, it is time to ask the big question to ourselves, again – Should I Rent or Buy a Home in South Bay?

 Taking into account that buying a home in South Bay or any other area in LA is undoubtedly the most important economic decision a family makes.
 So answering the question correctly is essential.
 Before the 2008 mortgage crisis, when mortgages were almost given away, the answer seemed clear- it was better to buy (of course, we all know what transpired later).